llamakid/shoeStore/README.md

 # shoeStore
 Practicing some ecom solutions, so making a shoe store site.
+Mainly using JS solutions here.